nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 2. Open your Mac Terminal, and `cd` into the folder you put the jar file in.

-3. Run `java -jar Vimification.jar`.
+3. Run `java -jar vimification.jar`.

 4. The application should launch, and a GUI similar to the below should appear in a few seconds. <br>
    ![Ui](images/Ui.png)